-With all of the wonderful facilities offered, guests will have everything they need and more to have a comfortable stay including parking for two vehicles.
+With all of the wonderful facilities offered, guests will have everything they need and more to have a comfortable stay, including parking for two vehicles.
 A toasty fire pit, rustic picnic table, campfire seating, and solar lighting set the scene for comfortable outdoor living.
-The resort bathrooms, showers, and laundry facility are approximately a four-minute walk away.
+The resort bathrooms, showers, and laundry facilities are approximately a four-minute walk away.

 Basic cooking appliances are be found in the yurt-kitchenette, but also supplied is a propane barbecue.

-The town of Coleman (a 3 minute drive away, or a 20 minute walk), has a long list of pubs, restaurants, and coffee shops.
+The town of Coleman (a three-minute drive away, or a 20-minute walk), has a long list of pubs, restaurants, and coffee shops.
 Some of them include: Tindogs Pub, RumRunner restaurant, Cinnamon Bear Cafe, Chris' restaurant, Limber Pine restaurant.
-There are many more in Blairmore (10 min drive), and Bellevue (15 min drive).
+There are many more in Blairmore (10-minute drive), and Bellevue (15-minute drive).
 Read More

 Location + Surroundings

 - National Park

 Glampers yearning to get away from it all in Canada's majestic Rocky Mountains should look no further than this traditional Mongolian-style yurt located in the Crowsnest Pass of southern Alberta.
 The property exudes serenity and seclusion amid nature, making it ideal for those looking to get reconnected with their natural surroundings and to escape the fast pace of everyday life.
 It is encompassed by picturesque towering trees and lush vegetation—vibrant and green in the warmer months; a glistening snowy wonderland in the winter.
 Located in the heart of the alpine meadows, providing glampers with a wide array of outdoor entertainment options.
 Read More

 - Bird watching